Roads & Drainage Committee

 The mission of the Clear Lake Shores Roads and Drainage Committee is to ensure the maintenance and repair the city's roadways, roadside drainage ditches, and roadside right of ways to provide a safe and reliable transportation network and a stormwater system that minimizes flooding and protects the environment.

 The duties of the Roads and Drainage Committee are to:

 - Keep informed of the condition of the city streets and drainage systems and recommend needed repairs or maintenance to the city administrator.

-- Prioritize the streets and drainage facilities in need of repair or renovation, or replacement and keep records of such work.
+- Prioritize the streets and drainage facilities in need of repair, renovation, or replacement and direct records of such work to the City archives.

 - Review bids along with the city administrator that are received for said improvements.